18 October 2017

 label: Factory / London Records - nationality: England, UK

-2nd full-length studio album by Happy Mondays follows 1½ years after Squirrel and G-Man Twenty Four Hour Party People... (apr.
+2nd full-length studio album by Happy Mondays follows 1½ years after Squirrel and G-Man Twenty Four Hour Party People...
+(Apr.
 1987) and is made with Factory-label's acclaimed producer, Martin Hannett.
-The band consists of the usual five: vocalist Shaun Ryder, his younger brother Paul on bass, Mark Day on guitar, Paul Davis on keyboards, [Gary] 'Gaz' Whelan on drums, and with Mark 'Bez' Berry on percussion.
+The band consists of the usual five: vocalist Shaun Ryder, his younger brother Paul on bass, Mark Day on guitar, Paul Davis on keyboards, (Gary) 'Gaz' Whelan on drums, and with Mark 'Bez' Berry on percussion.
 All ten songs are credited the band but it's commonly known that Shaun wrote the lyrics 'cause "the rest of 'em can't be arsed".
+Btw. the song "Lazyitis" (track #10) is basically "Ticket to Ride" by The Beatles with new lyrics and nearly unrecognisable arrangement.

-The album doesn't contain any noteworthy hits, although the track "Wrote for Luck" had been chosen for single release in late October and is highly characteristic for the band, but it really launched its own life and positioned the band up the charts when it was released in a re-mixed version as "W.F.L." (official video) by Paul Oakenfold and Vince Clarke.
-The album was met by positive reviews, although, its status as a stylistic cornerstone has only added to its value.
-The album is included in "1001 Albums You Must hear Before You Die" and is quite enjoyable.
-However, it's truly mighty fine but given its position I have never really fancied it all that much, and frankly find The Stone Roses debut a greater achievement.
-With Bummed, Happy Mondays may have found their feet but to me, their successor, Pills 'n' Thrills and Bellyaches (1990) is a better album.
+The album doesn't contain noteworthy obvious hits, although "Wrote for Luck" had been chosen for single release in late October and is highly characteristic for the band, but it really launched its own life and positioned the band up the charts a bit later when it was released in a re-mixed version as "W.F.L." (official video) by Paul Oakenfold and Vince Clarke.
+Bummed was met by positive reviews, although, its status as a stylistic cornerstone has only added to its value.
+The album is included in "1001 Albums You Must hear Before You Die" and is quite an enjoyable ride.
+Nonetheless, it's mighty fine but given its position, I have never really fancied it all that much, and frankly, I find The Stone Roses debut a greater musical achievement.
+With Bummed, Happy Mondays may have landed their sound (not the same as found their feet!) but to me, their successor, Pills 'n' Thrills and Bellyaches (Apr.
+1990) clearly betters this one.

 Recommended.